 Pesto sauce is the worst at staying at room temperature.
 Pesto sauce should not be eaten if it is left outside of the fridge for more than two hours.

 If you left it in the car and were wondering if the cold weather could, your pesto sauce check whether the temperature has been under 40 degrees Fahrenheit.
 Pesto sauce starts to spoil at temperatures above 40 degrees.

 Proper Storage of Pasta Sauce

-To begin with, when you first get your pasta sauce from the store, you do not have to refrigerate it.
-When your pasta sauce is in the can it is safe from all bacteria.
+To begin with, when you first get your pasta sauce from the store, you don’t have to refrigerate it.
+When your pasta sauce is in the can it’s safe from all bacteria.
 Therefore, you can keep it in the cupboard if you wish.
 Either way, though, try and keep your pasta sauce in a dry and cool area to keep it from any sort of pollution.